annotation/stam/README.md

     * This would be the reverse index for annotations that use `AnnotationSelector`
 * An index mapping textselections (pertaining to a resource) to all annotations :  `TextResource -> [TextSelection -> [Annotation]]`
     * This would be the reverse index for annotations that use `TextSelector`
+    * It is *RECOMMENDED* to store TextSelections in some kind of ordered map, whereas all the other items in this section need only an unordered map.
 * An index mapping annotation data (pertaining to a set) to all annotations that use that data:   `AnnotationDataSet [AnnotationData -> [Annotation]]`
 * An index mapping resources to all annotations that select that resource:   `TextResource -> [Annotation]`
     * This *MAY* be limited annotations that point at the resource as a whole.
 This would then be the reverse index for annotations that use `ResourceSelector`.